Care for an Acrylic Aquarium Kit

 Aquariums drastically changed in the 1960's with the invention of silicone adhesive.
 Metal frames became obsolete and more people started to keep salt water fish and invertebrates.
 More recently glass tanks have become less frequently used due to the flexibility of acrylic.
 Literally flexibility!
 Acrylic aquariums are far more for forgiving than there glass counterparts.
 If a heavy object strikes a glass tank, it will almost certainly break.
 The flexibility of an acrylic tank will prevent this catastrophe from happening.
 In addition, acrylic offers more flexibility in design than glass.
 Acrylic aquariums have been made into everything from coffee tables to gum ball machines.

 That being said, there is a short downfall to owning an acrylic aquarium.
 They do scratch more easily than glass.
 When cleaning your aquarium, be careful not to use paper towels, and harsh or abrasive chemicals, as they can scratch the acrylic surface of the aquarium.
 Always use a cleaner specifically labeled safe for acrylic.
 Use plastic or rubber scrubbers, rather than metal to clean the sides of an acrylic tank.
 Be careful not to accidentally pick up a piece of substrate or gravel while cleaning the inside of the tank.
 However, if you do happen to scratch an acrylic aquarium, all is not lost.
 The tank can be repaired, unlike glass.
-There are acrylic repair kits available at specialty pet stores, your local hardware store and of course right here on our website.
-We recommend NOVUS Plastic Polish for removing the scratches from the acrylic aquariums.
-Our NOVUS Kits come in two sizes, 2 oz kit and 8 oz kits.
+There are acrylic repair kits available at specialty pet stores, your local hardware store and of other online stores.

 Acrylic Aquarium Kit Maintenance